-The rest of section 51.309(g) describes the requirements for addressing other Class I Areas in the 2008 SIP.
-These will not be addressed until 2011.
-This modeling demonstration must include an analysis sufficient to meet the requirements defined in 51.308(d)(1).
+The rest of Section 51.309(q) describes the requirements for addressing other Class I Areas in the "2008 SIP", for states that followed Section 309.
+This necessitates a modeling demonstration [must include] including an analysis sufficient to meet the requirements defined in 51.308(d)(1).
 The state may elect to use the control package adopted for the 16 Class I Areas on the Colorado Plateau if it can demonstrate that BART or better reductions will be met through 2018.
 The state may elect to select alternative controls to complete the 309 package and adopt that package.
 Also, states [have] had the option to address both the 16 Class I Areas on the Colorado Plateau and the other Class I Areas in 2003 and combine them both into one SIP.
+However, in the interim between the 2003 SIP submittal and today, EPA has amended the RHR so that now all 309 states are required to comply with 51.309(g), [see below].

-[B)] (a) Declaration for Other Class I Areas - Albuguerque / Bernalillo County:
+[B)] (a) Declaration for Other Class I Areas - Albuquerque / Bernalillo County:

-As mentioned, pursuant to 40 CFR 51.309(g)(1), an area must declare if it will follow Section 308 or Section 309 to address the other (non-Colorado Plateau) Class I Areas in the nine transport region states in its 2008 SIP submittal.
-In 2003, the AQCB [declares] declared that it [will] would not develop an implementation plan revision by December 31, 2008 for any other Class I Areas.
-This [is] because no other Class I Areas [exist] existed within the jurisdiction of the AQCB.
+[As mentioned, pursuant to 40 CFR 51.309(g)(1), an area must declare if it will follow Section 308 or Section 309 to address the other (non-Colorado Plateau) Class I Areas in the nine transport region states in its 2008 SIP submittal. the AQCB declares that it will not develop an implementation plan revision by December 31, 2008 for any other Class I Areas.
+This is because no other Class I Areas exist within the jurisdiction of the AQCB.]
+Pursuant to the amended Regional Haze Rule, the Department declares that it will follow Section 309(g)(2) in supplementing this Regional Haze SIP, for the eight Class I Areas not on the Colorado Plateau within the State of New Mexico.